catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - need to ask for more specific info about the device (data sheet)
 - Need pulse width for excitatory optogenetics
 - DMS-Inhibitory Group 2 is missing
+- DLS-Excitatory has a bunch of files organized by date not belonging to any optogenetic treatment group folder (ChR2, EYFP, Scrambled).
+Which treatment did these sessions receive?
+-